 Review and Correction.
 A student has the right to inspect and review his/her educational records within 45 days of the day the College receives a request for access.
 Students should submit to the school office written requests that identify the record(s) they wish to inspect.
 The College official will arrange for access and notify the student of the time and place where the records may be inspected.
 A student has the right to request the amendment of his/her educational records that the student believes is inaccurate or misleading.
 Students may ask the College to amend a record that they believe is inaccurate or misleading.
-They should write to the College official responsible for the record, clearly identify the part of the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+They should write to the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.